 - Proper planning is the first step in landscaping to reduce water use.

 - Steep slopes with south and west exposures require more frequent irrigating to maintain the same plant cover as east or north slopes.

 - Limit irrigated bluegrass turf to small or heavily used areas.

-- Soil preparation is a key to water conservation.
+- Soil amendment is a key to water conservation.

-- Proper irrigation practices and system design can lead to 30 to 80 percent water savings.
+- Proper irrigation practices, system design and audits can lead to 30 to 80 percent water savings.

 Xeriscaping (zer-i-skaping) is a word originally coined by a special task force of the Denver Water Department, Associated Landscape Contractors of Colorado and Colorado State University to describe landscaping with water conservation as a major objective.
-The derivation of the word is from the Greek “xeros,” meaning dry, and landscaping — thus, xeriscaping.
+The derivation of the word is from the Greek “xeros,” meaning dry, and scape meaning the pattern of the landscape – thus, xeriscaping.

 The need for landscaping to conserve water received new impetus following the drought of 1977 throughout the western states and the recognition that nearly 50 percent of the water used by the average household is for turfgrass and landscape plantings.